 Cultural landscapes are settings humans have created in the natural world.
 They reflect the ties between people and the land.
 Examples include cattle ranches, formal gardens, pilgrimage routes, and village squares.
 Cultural landscapes have elements of the landscape integrated with built features and structures.

-A cultural resource, often a place, significant for its associations with various aspects of a living community, including:
+A cultural resource, often a place, is significant for its association with various aspects of a living community, including:

 - Cultural practices

 Examples can include a hillside used for berry gathering or a village square where traditional artistic and economic activities have been continuously carried out for generations.

 Some resources may fall into several of these categories.
 For example, Snoqualmie Falls is considered a traditional cultural place to the Snoqualmie Tribe but also has historic structures related to its use for hydroelectric power generation by Seattle City Light.
 There are both historic and pre-contact archaeological sites located in the vicinity of the falls.